Arizona Department of Public Safety: History

 In its 50-plus years of service, the department has become an organization dedicated to protecting and providing state-level law enforcement services to the public, and developing partnerships with agencies sharing similar missions.

 In 2015, a Rebranding effort began.
 First, the Title of "officer" was changed to "State Trooper" to more align with other Highway Patrol agencies nationally.
 Second, and most visible to the public, the white and blue police car was changed entirely to a silver and black paint scheme.
 The cars are the most visible part of DPS, and the paint/logo scheme had not changed in 50 years.

 The department consists of five divisions: Office of the Director, Highway Patrol, Criminal Investigations, Technical Services, and Agency Support.
 Together, these five divisions provide scientific, technical, operational, and regulatory services to Arizona residents, and to the state's criminal justice community; one of the more famous subdivisions of the Criminal Investigations Division is the "Gang and Immigration Intelligence Team Enforcement Mission" task force (better known as "GIITEM"), which was formed to combat the growing gang infestation problems mainly in Maricopa County (the Phoenix area), even though their jurisdiction is statewide.

 In 2011, the Arizona State Capitol Police department was merged with DPS, alongside the Highway Patrol Division.
 ASCP was responsible for the State Capitol Mall in Phoenix and the Tucson State Complex.
 Today, the Capitol Police still exists and patrols the Capitol grounds, but they are now full DPS officers, and use DPS cars, logos, and uniforms.
 Capitol police officers wear special Capitol Police patches on their uniforms.

 In 2022, a pilot program was initiated to assign ADOT commercial enforcement officers to the DPS commercial enforcement division.

-The department-issued vehicles of the Arizona DPS include the Ford Police Interceptor Utility, Ford Police Interceptor Sedan, Chevrolet Tahoe PPV, and Dodge Charger Pursuit.
+The department-issued vehicles of the Arizona DPS include the Ford Police Interceptor Utility, Ford Police Interceptor Sedan, Chevrolet Tahoe PPV, Chevrolet Camaro SS, Ford Mustang GT, Ford F-150, Chevrolet Silverado and Dodge Charger Pursuit.
+Unmarked units can include any of the same vehicles as marked units along with the Dodge Challenger.
+Motorcycle units can include the Kawasaki Concours 14P, BMW R1150, BMW R1200, and Honda ST1300.
 The handgun issued as the department weapon is the Glock 17 Generation 5, chambered in 9MM, and carried with three to four 17-round magazines.
 The long guns issued as department weapons are the Colt AR15A2, Colt M16A2, or Colt M4, supplied with two 30-round magazines.
 The 12-gauge Remington 870 shotguns are not authorized for carrying and have been modified for less-lethal munitions.
 SWAT Troopers are issued selective fire, short-barreled rifles.